NattyNgrn/moneyapp/Readme.md

 - react - for UI
 - react-dom - for routing between pages
 - tailwind - for inline css styling
--google charts - for stylish pie charts
+- google charts - for stylish pie charts

 ### Backend
 - body-parser - to parse request body
 - cors - to make external requests to API's
--dotenv -
+- dotenv - to access the .env file in the backend
 - express - as the routing framework
 - nodemon - for starting up the node backend
 - pg - for connecting to postgresql database

 ## Database

 ## Express Routes

 ## Tests